Myla Dalbesio: Art

 In 2011, she had three performance art shows, called Homecoming, Homecoming: Sophomore Year, and her Young Money exhibition.
 Her last performance art piece, titled Young Money, was reviewed favorably by The New York Times.

 Dalbesio has exhibited her work internationally, and published two books.
 The first, Born Rich, was published by Edition Faust in 2013, and the second, Studies of Ecstasy, was published by Melville Brand Design in 2015.

 In 2016 Dalbesio curated an all-female art show for the New York-based fair SPRING/BREAK.
 Titled You Can Call Me Baby, the show featured artists whose work "aimed to reclaim symbols traditionally used to undermine women".
-The show was lauded by critics, including gaining a glowing review by from critic Paddy Johnson.
+The show was lauded by critics, including gaining a glowing review from critic Paddy Johnson.

 In the December 2016 Vulture, critic Jerry Saltz included the show in his list of the 10 Best Art Shows of 2016.

 Dalbesio's photographs have appeared in magazines such as Playgirl, Playboy, HEARTS, 2003, and P Magazine, the latter of which included both interior and cover appearances.

 In 2017 she launched a website called Our Stories, Ourselves with curator Jayne Johnson, which serves as a "non-partisan space for women to share their experiences" in video responses to weekly prompts.